 You have two options: either to use already existing models or develop your own.
-Regardless of the chosen approach, you will need to perform steps shown in Figure 5 to design and perform a data management maturity assessment.
+Regardless of the chosen approach, you will need to perform the steps shown in Figure 5 to design and perform a data management maturity assessment.

 Specify the metamodel of data management used in your company.
-You need to know what is your definition of data management, which key components it includes, and what are the key deliverables of each components.
+You need to know what is your definition of data management, which key components it includes, and what are the key deliverables of each component.

 Align your metamodel of data management with the metamodel of the chosen maturity model.
 Assume you decide to develop your own maturity model.
 Then you are safe.
 You can apply the business capability approach to your data management metamodel and it is done.

 But what if you are going to use one of the existing maturity models?
 How would you choose?
 For example, DAMA-DMBOK operates with Knowledge Areas, DCAM with capabilities and sub-capabilities, CMMI with business processes.
 You should avoid comparing ‘mandarins’ with ‘pomelos’.
 The name of the “Orange” model came after this study as an attempt to align metamodels of data management and data management maturity models.
 If you are interested in diving into the differences between the existing models, you can have a look at a comparative analysis of the most well-known models that I have done a while ago HERE.

 If you decide to proceed with your own model, you should specify maturity levels and the method of measurement.

 For example, in the “Orange” model I have applied the following logic in measuring maturity as shown in Figure 6.

 The process of measuring starts at the level of dimensions: process, data, tools, roles.
 The level of the maturity of each sub-capability is the average of the maturity of its dimensions.
 The level of the maturity of data management as a whole is the average of the maturity of each underlying sub-capability.

 By now, you should be able to measure the maturity of data management in your company.